 So, that said, what stories are likely to emerge as the weekend progresses?
-As you would expect after back-to-back weeks where events featured all 50 of the top players in the world, the depth of talent will drop substantially.
+As you would expect after back-to-back weeks where events featured nearly all 50 of the top players in the world, the depth of talent will drop substantially.

 Tournament: Wyndham Championship